peteroupc/html3dutil/doc/H3DU.TextureAtlas.md

 This implementation supports the ".atlas" format.

 NOTE: The constructor should not be called directly by applications.
-Use the H3DU.TextureAtlas.load method to get an H3DU.TextureAtlas object.
+Use the TextureAtlas.load method to get an H3DU.TextureAtlas object.

 This class is considered a supplementary class to the Public Domain HTML 3D Library and is not considered part of that